Aonio Paleario: Works

 An edition of his works (Ant.
 Palearii Verulani Opera), including four books of Epistolae and twelve Orationes besides the De immortalitate, was published at Lyon in 1552; this was followed by two others, at Basel, and several after his death, the fullest being that of Amsterdam, 1696.
 A work, entitled Benefizio di Cristo ("The Benefit of Christ's Death"), has been attributed to Paleario on insufficient grounds.

+Among the early biographical studies of Paleario was Mary Young's two-volume The Life and Times of Aonio Paleario; or, A History of the Italian Reformers in the Sixteenth Century, published in London in 1860.
+Young, née Ancrum, spent many years in Italy researching the history of the Reformation there and was also active in the Protestant evangelical movement in Pisa, where she helped establish a new congregation and financed the construction of the Tempio valdese di Pisa in 1862.

-Lives by Gurlitt (Hamburg, 1805); Young (2 vols., London, 1860); Bonnet (Paris, 1862).
+Other biographies include those by Gurlitt (Hamburg, 1805) and Bonnet (Paris, 1862).

 Churchill Babington, vicar of Cockfield, Suffolk published an English translation of Benefizio di Cristo in 1855.

 Aonio Paleario is the subject of a 2014 novel A Dream of Shadows by Diana M. DeLuca.
 This novel was awarded two first place awards by Reader Views annual literary contest n the categories of Spiritual Fiction and Best in the Rocky Mountain region 2014.